ezioeg/mymovie-app/README.md

 # MyMovie App
-MyMovie App is a technical test using React Native CLI, where the goal is to clone a basic version of Netflix within a limited time.
-The project uses The Movie Database (TMDB) API to fetch and display movie and TV show data.
+Mobile application for movies and series developed with React Native CLI.
+It clones a basic version of Netflix and fetches movie and series data from The Movie Database (TMDB) API.
+It allows users to explore content by categories, view details, search for titles, and see recommendations.

 ## Features